-Before receiving either Interim Accreditation or Accreditation, the candidate laboratory shall be required to perform a pre-provisional accreditation test, consisting of the analysis of at least ten (10) single-masked Proficiency Test (PT) samples in order to assess its competence at that time or it may submit results from HTLC approved Proficiency Test Program from the last year.
-The accreditation test may be conducted prior to an initial site visit as described in 2.1.4.
-The candidate laboratory shall successfully identify and document concentrations in excess of the threshold(s) or Minimum Required Performance Levels (MRPL), as applicable, of the Prohibited Substances, Metabolite(s) of Prohibited Substances, or Marker(s) of Prohibited Substances or Prohibited Methods within the time specified by the Proficiency Test Program administrator.
-The candidate laboratory shall provide a test report for each of the PT samples in the accreditation test or for each of the samples in the Proficiency Test Set.
+Before receiving Full Accreditation, the candidate laboratory shall be required to successfully analyze Proficiency Test (PT) samples over two consecutive rounds.

+The candidate laboratory shall successfully identify and document concentrations in excess of the Regulatory Threshold(s) of Threshold Substances or Minimum Required Performance Levels (MRPL), as applicable, of the Prohibited Substances, Metabolite(s) of Prohibited Substances, or Marker(s) of Prohibited Substances or Prohibited Practices within the time specified by the Proficiency Test Program administrator.

+The candidate laboratory shall provide a test report (or using the reporting method as specified by the PT sample provider) for each of the PT samples in the accreditation test or for each of the samples in the Proficiency Test Set.
 For negative samples, the RMTC HTLC may request all or a portion of the negative screening data.
-For selected samples for which there is a Positive Finding, the candidate laboratory shall provide a Laboratory Documentation Package.
-Additional data are to be provided upon the RMTC HTLC's request.
-The candidate laboratory's performance in the accreditation test shall be taken into consideration by the Committee to gauge the laboratory's competence as well as allow the Committee to provide feedback on areas in need of improvement.
-Documentation of corrective actions, if any, shall be reported upon request.
-Such testing will be taken into account in the overall review of the candidate laboratory's application and may affect the timeliness of the candidate laboratory's entry into the interim phase of the accreditation process.
+For selected samples for which there is a Positive Finding, the candidate laboratory shall provide a Laboratory Documentation Package upon request by the HTLC.
+The candidate laboratory's performance in the accreditation test shall be taken into consideration by the HTLC to gauge the laboratory's competence as well as allow the HTLC to provide feedback on areas in need of improvement.

+Documentation of corrective actions, if any, shall be reported to the HTLC upon request.
+Results of such proficiency testing will be taken into account in the overall review of the candidate laboratory's application and may affect the timeliness of the candidate laboratory's entry into the interim phase of the accreditation process.

 Upon successful completion of the provisions of section 2.1 and following official notification by the RMTC, a candidate laboratory enters the interim phase of RMTC accreditation as an RMTC interim accredited laboratory.
-The interim accreditation period shall end no later than one (1) year and following the successful completion of all proficiency test sets.
+The interim accreditation period shall end no later than one (1) year after notification by the RMTC and following the successful completion of all proficiency test sets received during the interim accreditation period (see Section 2.2.2).

-2.2.1 Obtain Laboratory ISO/IEC 17025:2005 accreditation
+2.2.1 Obtain Laboratory ISO/IEC 17025 accreditation